IrelDev/TelegramColorPicker/README.md

 ## Installation

 ### CocoaPods
 [CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
-To integrate telegram-color-picker into your project using CocoaPods, specify it in your `Podfile`:
+To integrate TelegramColorPicker into your project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod 'TelegramColorPicker', '~> 1.0.1'